Team

 SYBILLA PATRIZIA—

-Her work has been published by the BBC, Financial Times, VICE , NHK, and AnOther Magazine.
+Her work has been published by the BBC, VICE, NHK, the Financial Times, adidas and Amazon Prime Japan.

 ︎︎︎Website